VegaDeftwing/opinionatedeng/opinionatedeng.md

 ### The Oscilloscope

 The osciliscope (or OScope or simply Scope) allows you to see an AC signal and how it varies over time as a plot of Voltage on the Y axis and time on the X, Most OScopes will allow you to look at multiple signals at once, with one overlaid on the other.
-Furthermore, most support X-Y mode, where the plot is actually the voltage of one input as the X axis and the volatge of another as the Y, moving a dot and it's trail around the screen.
+Furthermore, most support X-Y mode, where the plot is actually the voltage of one input as the X axis and the voltage of another as the Y, moving a dot and it's trail around the screen.
 In fact, this is how the first computer monitors worked:

 ![Image result for asteroids game](./imgs/openg/oscopeastroids.jpeg)

-Modern OScopes look much different than their phosphoresent green ancestors though:
+Modern OScopes look much different than their phosphorescent green ancestors though:

 ![Image result for oscilloscope](./imgs/openg/modernscope.jpeg)

-However, a 'Digital Storage Oscilloscope' or DSO like the one above run a minimum of \$300 at the time of writing, so many hobbiset opt for older scopes like this one:
+However, a decent 'Digital Storage Oscilloscope' or DSO like the one above run a minimum of \$300 at the time of writing, so many hobbyist opt for older scopes like this one:

 ![Image result for oscilloscope](./imgs/openg/oldscope.jpeg)

 or a cheap, low resolution, low speed one from Ebay.
 For most uses, both of these will be perfectly fine.
-For just starting out though I'd recomend a logic analyzer scope combo tool, like the **LHT00SU1** which can be found on Ebay.
-Speaking of...
+For just starting out though I'd recommend a logic analyzer (I'll talk about that next) and oscilloscope combo tool, like the **LHT00SU1** which can be found on Ebay pretty easily.
+Be aware they can fry your USB port or worse though.

+But what are these actually used for day to day, and why would you want one?
+[TODO]

 ### The Logic Analyzer

 Logic Analyzers... analyze logic.
 Who knew?
-But what does that mean? well, in reality they are *somewhat* similar to an osciliscope in that they show a voltage over time, the difference is they only show either on or off over time based on the set TTL (Transistor–transistor logic) voltage.
-This lets you evesdrop on the digital communication going on over a wire.
+But what does that mean?
+Well, in reality they are *somewhat* similar to an oscilloscope in that they show a voltage over time, the difference is they only show either on or off over time based on the set TTL (Transistor–transistor logic) voltage.
+This lets you eavesdrop on the digital communication going on over a wire.
 Here's an example output:

 ![logic](./imgs/openg/logic.png)

 In this particular encoding, the longer high bumps represent a 1 and the short high bumps a 0, so you're looking at the binary that was sent over a wire.
 It's actually pretty rare that a wire sends raw high for a 1 and low for 0 so other schemes, like the one above, are used.
-For most schemes the software can actually be used to decode the recived data into raw binary or if it was human readable characters even that.
+For most schemes the software can actually be used to decode the received data into raw binary or if it was human readable characters even that.

-Using a logic analyzer is pretty simlpe, most today are connected to your comuputer over USB and then use software like Pulseview as shown above, then you just select the sample rate (how many times per second to check the wire, here 1MHz) and the number of samples to collect and hit start.
-You may want to setup a trigger too (speaking of, it's worthwhile to look up how triggering works on an OScope [TODO]) Most logic analyzers support 8 or more simultanious data streams, though in the picture above I'm only using one.
+Using a logic analyzer is pretty simple, most today are connected to your computer over USB and then use software like Pulseview as shown above, then you just select the sample rate (how many times per second to check the wire, here 1MHz) and the number of samples to collect and hit start.
+You may want to setup a trigger too (speaking of, it's worthwhile to look up how triggering works on an OScope [TODO]) Most logic analyzers support 8 or more simultaneous data streams, though in the picture above I'm only using one.

+[TODO] explain when a logic analyzer is actually used, and look at a quick example decode

 ## Software Simulation